-High-level requirements are available with the Squash TM Premium license and the Squash TM premium plugin.
+High-level requirements are available with Squash Premium license and Squash TM premium plugin.

 High-level requirements describe macro features or blocks of features that can be cut into classic requirements.

 In Squash TM, they are a new type of requirement that enables you to organize and manage your repository by adding a level on top of your classic requirements.

 Thus, high-level requirements enable you to track the coverage and validation of larger features.

 Create a High-Level Requirement

 To create a high-level requirement, click on the new option available in the menu of the Requirements workspace.
 You can create high-level requirements in a project or folder, but not in a classic requirement.

 You can easily spot high-level requirements in the requirement tree.
 They are displayed in blue, whereas classic requirements are displayed in black.

 High-level requirement attributes are identical to those of classic requirements, except that the "Nature" field, contains the "High level" value.

 To learn more about a requirement's attributes, please visit the page Requirement Attributes